lordjabez/sql-to-odata/README.md

 database.
 It currently only supports extracting SQLite table schemas and data in their entirety into static files, which can then be hosted on a website or otherwise provided to OData consumers.

-It was initially built to create data that could be consumed on [Tableau Public](https://public.tableau.com/).
+It was initially built to create data that can be consumed on [Tableau Public](https://public.tableau.com/).

 ## Prerequisites